GajaNen/urgent_triage_rag_assistant/docs/pipeline.md

 ```

 Extracts text from the source PDFs, splits it into overlapping ~500-character
-chunks, and indexes those chunks two ways: a keyword index (SQLite FTS5) and
+chunks (overlap=100), and indexes those chunks two ways: a keyword index (SQLite FTS5) and
 two vector indices built with different embedding models, so retrieval
 quality can be compared later.